ikunetwork/WhitePaper/README.md

 IKU allows for multilateral transparency and programmatic settlement for value exchange, currently not possible within the legacy bio R&D system.
 By shifting traditional business processes from a few controlling entities to a global decentralized network, it is possible to provide a commercially valuable infrastructure for science and medicine that is both dynamic and open for all.
 Network participants will be able to capitalize, support and trade in R&D assets through decentralized resource allocation and increased market transparency.
 Access to R&D data and licenses are unlocked to the community at large which is expected to result new discoveries and biotechnologies.
 The successful creation of this system will create a positive economic and scientific feedback loop.

-The IN will serve to attract R&D ideation through crowdsourced input from thought leaders, researchers and the general public.
+The Network will serve to attract R&D ideation through crowdsourced input from thought leaders, researchers and the general public.
 Realistically, they do not have the time, expertise or resources to commence clinical trials.
-The IN aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.
+The Network aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.

 **Liquidity**

-Bio R&D markets remain non-liquid, silo'd and permissioned.<sup>[31](#f31)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[32](#f32)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`. `IKU` is the bandwidth that powers then nNetwork and `RST[x]` enables the licensing of a specific data set as described below.
+Bio R&D markets remain non-liquid, silo'd and permissioned.<sup>[31](#f31)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[32](#f32)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`. `IKU` represents the nodes that powers then nNetwork and `RST[x]` is the memory of the R&D data (which enables the licensing of a specific data set as described below).
 Both `IKU` and `RST[x]` collapse value and information into one, facilitating the liquid exchange of R&D.

 ### The IKU Network

 The mission is to establish the IN as a public utility for bio R&D, driving efficiency through global capital formation and decentralized liquidity pools.
-The community will own the IN in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
-The IN will operate with a core objective to establish and facilitate the IN, create IKU, maintain the IN reserve and evangelize R&D efficiencies.
-In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc. [Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.]
+The community will own the Network in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
+The Network will operate with a core objective to establish and facilitate the Network's R&D efficiencies.
+In addition, the Network will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc.

 ## The Network Economy